 I’m Becky.

-If there’s one question that stumps me, it’s this: “What do you do for a living?”
+If there’s a question that stumps me, it’s: “What do you do for a living?”
 The answer was much easier in the old days when I worked in newspapers, political campaigns, and PR.

 If you want an “elevator pitch,” I’ll tell you I’m an empowerment writer, teacher, and speaker, and founder of You Are Not Stuck®.